 You simply need to get a duct tape matching to your car’s paint color.
 This shouldn’t be a problem as nowadays duct tape is available in different shades.
 However, you’ll have to make sure that you get a very closely-matching shade if not exactly-matching.
-Same color with a high contrast in shade can ruin the whole usefulness of this handy item as a different shade can be easily visible especially in light.
+The same color with high contrast in shade can ruin the whole usefulness of this handy item as a different shade can be easily visible especially in light.

 Next, you’ll need to apply the duct tape as evenly as possible on the scratch.
 Do your best to avoid creases and other air-filled lines.
 Try to do it with light-hands and as smoothly as you can.
 You can go with the duct tape for quite long at least till you get your paint-job scheduled.

-Just like Duct Tape, tooth paste is also a pretty handy and useful household item when it comes to scratch-removal on items like DVDs, CDS, and screen of tablets, phones and laptops.
+Just like Duct Tape, toothpaste is also a pretty handy and useful household item when it comes to scratch-removal on items like DVDs, CDS, and screen of tablets, phones, and laptops.
 The magic lies in its abrasive properties.
 The abrasive property helps to smoothen out the surface which helps by reducing the visibility of the scratch.

 However, if it’s a really deep scratch, it won’t be able to completely smoothen it.
-But it will of course help to make it less noticeable.
+But it will, of course, help to make it less noticeable.
 It should work well on lighter scratches though.
 Toothpaste with silicone does a better job however because of their natural polishing property.
 Use toothpaste with whitening properties for best results.

 3. Shoe polish

-Just like tooth paste and Duct tape, shoe polish can also prove to be useful at least with your car scratches.
+Just like toothpaste and Duct tape, shoe polish can also prove to be useful at least with your car scratches.
 But this item will work best only with cars with darker shades of paint.
 Yeah we know, it’s not available in all shades like the duct tape.

 However, there are some lighter shades such as cream and tan available in the market from some brands.
-Just find a shade which matches with your car color.
+Just find a shade which matches your car color.
 Next, you need to get your car wash.
 Now, you can apply some shoe polish on the scratch and you’ll happy to see it fading.

 4. Nail Polish

 There is a polish other than shoe polish which can help you fix up light to moderate scratches on your car.
 And it’s the nail polish, also known as nail paint.
 Now, this one is pretty awesome because it comes in tons of shades.
 And you can possibly find a shade that exactly matches your car’s color.
-It’s also pretty cheap and may be you don’t have to even buy one as you can find a matching one in the vanity drawer of a female in your home.
+It’s also pretty cheap and maybe you don’t have to even buy one as you can find a matching one in the vanity drawer of a female in your home.
 It also has a brush to apply which can help you cover the scratch as accurately as possible.
 However, there’s a thing needs to be taken care of.
 Many nail paint’s give a very different shade after complete drying.
 So, you’ll have to do a quick test before you apply it to the car.

 5. Car-color spray paint

-There is a spray paint available especially for cars.
+There is spray paint available especially for cars.
 It can be used instead of touch paint and is fairly easy to use as it comes in a spray can.
 These are also available in different colors and at a quite affordable rate.
 Use as much required and rest can be kept for later uses.

 Spray paint is an excellent choice when your car has multiple scratches and there is a fairly large area that needs to be covered.
 However, again make sure that the color is exactly matching or at least very closely matching.

-This hack will however require some preparation work.
+This hack will, however, require some preparation work.
 You’ll also have to first clean up the surface thoroughly followed by sanding-up with fine sandpaper.
 Then you can spray paint the scratched-area.
 Then you need to apply a clear-coat followed by waxing to give a properly finished look.

 6. Touch-up paint

 Just like Car-color spray paint, you can use a touch-paint which comes especially for Car scratches.
 The best part about these touch-up paints is that they also come with a color chart and you can easily find your matching color that way.
 However, there is a key to that.
-You need to use your car’s VIN to find the exactly matching color.
+You need to use your car’s VIN to find the exact matching color.

 You can easily find your car’s VIN generally at the lower-left corner of the dashboard in front of the steering wheel.
 Next, go to your dealer and tell them your car’s VIN and they should be able to help you with finding an exactly matching touch-up paint.
 Always use your dealer recommended touch-up paint otherwise the end results won’t be satisfactory.